 Understanding how organisations contribute to military capability

-We work collaboratively with the Defence Science and Technology Laboratory, Air Command, Navy Command and Head Office to produce maps showing how organisations, activities, and resources link to generate Force Elements and capability.
+We worked collaboratively with the Defence Science and Technology Laboratory, Air Command, Navy Command and Head Office to produce maps showing how organisations, activities, and resources link to generate Force Elements and capability.
 These maps and underlying data were captured in a tailored tool that provides both visualisation and analytical capabilities.

 Examples include organisational and resource mapping of numerous RAF Force Elements and the Royal Navy’s destroyers and frigates.

-This now allows the MoD to:
+This now allows the MOD to:

 - Better understand the impact of changing force structures